Liquidity bridge for estate planning

 - Low premiums for a limited period, such as 10 to 30 years

-- Some flexibility to change the premium each year
+- Flexibility to change the premium each year

 - Some interim cash value, providing a partial refund upon early termination